fedeghe/widgzard/docs/README.md

 ### Install dependencies

-go in the node_modules/widgzard and install devDependencies for the build
+go in the `node_modules/widgzard` folder and install devDependencies for the build

 	> cd node_modules/widgzard && npm i